 A cyclist’s paradise

-In 2017, Bordeaux has positioned itself as the 6th most cycle-friendly city in the world – two ranks higher than in 2015 (source: Copenhagenize).
-The city has become a role model with 1,200 km of cycling facilities.
-The urban area sets the example, with 163 km of cycling trails.
-Find seven routes (6.5 - 33 km) for exploring the city by bike on this site:
+In 2016, Bordeaux has positioned itself as the 6th most cycle-friendly city in the world – two ranks higher than in 2015 (source: Copenhagenize).
+The city has become a role model with 163 km of cycling trails Seven routes (6.5 - 33 km) for exploring the city by bike.

 Looking for a bike?
 1,800 VCub bikes are available at 177 self-service pickup points throughout the urban area.
 The VCub Facile app makes it easy to sign up to the service, check the list of pickup points with bikes available, and borrow one using your smartphone at one of the contactless VCub terminals.